‘A fragile hope’: Everything we know about the first phase of Trump’s Gaza peace deal

 The form this takes will matter across the border.
 In 2012, 61 per cent of Israelis supported two states.
 Now, around one in five do.

-Hamas has also suggested they would retain a role in negotiations over the long term future of Gaza.
+Hamas has also suggested it would retain a role in negotiations over the long-term future of Gaza.
 This leaves space for future disagreement – though, again, Hamas will have little leverage after releasing the remaining hostages.

-Detail on the group’s disarmament is still lacking.
+Details on the group’s disarmament are still lacking.
 In the past, Hamas has said it would only disarm once a Palestinian state had been secured.
 Over the weekend, Netanyahu said Hamas would be disarmed and Gaza demilitarised “either the easy way or the hard way”.

+Netanyahu said on Friday that Israeli forces would remain in Gaza to pressure Hamas until the Palestinian militant group disarms.

-“The deal marks a significant milestone, yet it falls short of ending the conflict,” Dr Ozcelik said.
+“The deal marks a significant milestone, yet it falls short of ending the conflict,” Dr Burcu Ozcelik, a senior research fellow at the Royal United Services Institute (RUSI), said.
 “Sustaining a ceasefire will demand constant vigilance, confidence-building and the continued engagement of the US, UK and their allies.
 The ceasefire may have been won, but the hard work of building the peace is far from done.

 Fragile optimism